REFLUX GERD - REFLUX

 a thumbnail image of the video linkan image of the medical device or theinternal organ related to the treatment

-Historically, a major surgery called fundoplication has been recommended to patients who have not responded to medication, but the operation involves many complications and is performed only in difficult cases.
+Historically, a major surgery called funduplication has been recommended for patients who have not responded to medication, but surgery involves many complications and is performed only in severe cases.

-Endoscopic treatments for reflux disease include minimally invasive techniques that fill the gap between medical and surgical treatment.
+Endoscopic treatments for reflux disease include minimally invasive techniques that fill the gap between medical medication and surgical surgery.

 Endoscopic treatment may not only improve symptoms but in many cases take the patient off regular drug therapy altogether.

-Endoscopic treatments are based on reducing the diameter of the passage between the esophagus and the stomach by tightening it, using a special device that uses special pins or stitches.
-A second approach is an electrical burn to the lower esophageal sphincter or a radio frequency energy supply for example by the Stretta device which is available in the country.
+Endoscopic treatments are based on reducing the diameter of the passage between the esophagus and the stomach by tightening, using a special device that uses special pins or stitches.
+A second approach is electrical burning to the lower esophageal sphincter or radio frequency energy supply, for example, by a Strettadevice which is available in Israel.

 What is the cause of reflux?